 Symptoms of low back pain are created according to the causative factor.

-If someone has back pain due to tuberculosis, they will also experience other symptoms like weight loss, decreased appetite, and an evening rise in body temperature.
+If someone has back pain due to tuberculosis, they will also experience other symptoms like weight loss, decreased appetite, and rise in body temperature in the evening.

 Similarly in rheumatism, inflamed joints with pain in different body parts and problems in the digestive system are also experienced.
 If there are degenerative changes then back pain will be associated with pain in other body parts like the knees.
 Degenerative changes happen everywhere simultaneously.